 Do you have any additional operations beside your primary business?

-It’s important to make aware of any side businesses because they will also need to insured.
+It’s important to be aware of any side businesses because they will also need to be insured.

 Any previous claims?